 What Are the Positives of Settling Out of Court?

-You and your lawyer also have more control over the outcome of a settlement that is negotiated out of court.
+You and your lawyer also have more control over the outcome of a settlement negotiated out of court.
 Though the settlement might not be as high as you think you deserve, you will receive that settled-on amount and experience some financial relief.

 What Are the Negatives of Settling Out of Court?